 The interesting and varied architecture in Batumi never ends.
 In fact, the city is packed with cool buildings.
 There are so many that it’s impossible to visit them all.
 Therefore, it’s better to focus on three cool squares around the Old Town.
 Most of Batumi attractions are there.
 The Theater Square is home to the shining Batumi Drama Theater and the Neptune Fountain.
 Next to it, Europe Square houses incredibly varied architecture, such as the Astronomical Clock and the Medea Statue.
 Finally Batumi Piazza surrounded by one building is a completely new project inspired by the famous Piazza di San Marco in Venice.

-Parks and gardens
+Parks and Gardens

 Batumi’s recent grandiose urban reconstruction reached its peak with the embellishment of its coast.
 Beautiful green areas with interesting buildings, sculptures and fountains line the coast.
 Right in the city center, where the Alphabetic Tower is you’ll find the Miracle Park.
-The historical Chacha Clock Tower (not operating anymore) and the contemporary sculpture Ali & Nino stand out.
-This impressive sculpture represents a Muslim boy and a Christian girl in love, moving next to each other until they merge.
-The small Collonades and the Dancing Fountains next to the sea make for another pretty corner.
+The historical Lighthouse, the Chacha Clock Tower which is not operating anymore, and the Ferris Wheel are there.
+City’s largest park, Batumi Boulevard, is a long green area between the center and the beach.
+The small Collonades and the Dancing Fountains next to the sea are some of its highlights.
 Further along the coast you’ll find the 6 of May Park with a lake.

-What to do in Batumi
+What to Do in Batumi